josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/using_transforms.md

 @Image(source: "transforms_local_space.png")

-The gizmo's arrows show the X, Y, and Z axes (in red, green, and blue respectively) of the basis, while the gizmo's center is at the object's origin.
+The gizmo's arrows show the `X`, `Y`, and `Z` axes (in red, green, and blue respectively) of the basis, while the gizmo's center is at the object's origin.

 @Image(source: "transforms_gizmo.png")